anuragvohraec/use-them/README.md

 Simple run `npm run start` to see the demo of the components of **use-them**.

 # Change release
+### "version": "7.0.5"
+1. Smart tabs.
+They are not that smart actually are juts named that way because of simplicity of their creation using `SmartTabsBuilder` class.

 ### "version": "7.0.4"
 1. Added vibration to many components.
 2. Added Sound to scan.